Back

 Details:

-In this example, the first thing we need to do is combine like terms.
-This means we combine the terms with the variable \(M\) with each other and we combine the terms without a variable together.
+In this example, the first thing to do is combine like terms.
+This means combining the terms with the variable \(M\) with each other and combining the terms without a variable together.

 Note: There are two versions or ways to solve this equation.
 Either one is acceptable.
 You do not have to do both.